 Why is this?
 What is it that’s different about Brad Stevens than the other coaches who have come out of the college ranks?

 Brad Stevens has humble confidence.
-All of the other big name coaches who have come out of the college ranks have come out with exactly that: a big name.
-They have entourages that follow them around.
-In order to get to the coach, you have to get through several people.
-They think they have arrived.
-They’ve already had million dollar contracts.
-They have been celebrities, by and large, for already a long period of time and that’s why they were recruited to the NBA.
+All of the other big-name coaches who have come out of the college ranks have come out with exactly that: a big name.
+They think they have arrived at their rightful place when they make the leap to the NBA.
+They’ve already had million-dollar contracts.
+They have been celebrities, by and large, for long periods of time already.

 Brad Stevens is different.
 He’s a young, up-and-coming coach.
 He’s hungry.
 He’s passionate.
-He loves the game of basketball and he respects the game and the grades.
+He loves the game of basketball and he respects the game and the greats.

 One of the stories is that Brad, as soon as he took over for the Celtics, reached out to Bob Cousy, one of the late greats, to pick his brain and to ask for advice.